 While most people never think about changing their legal name, there are certain situations that arise where adults may wish to do so.
 While the most common reason adults wish to change their legal name is marriage or divorce, it is not the only reason.
 Some people want to legally change their name for safety reasons, career advancement, gender transition or their own religious beliefs.

 Once you have arrived at the decision to change your name, regardless of the reason, Orlando Family Team can help.
 Husband-and-wife team Ophelia Bernal-Mora, Esq., B.C.S. and Andrew Nickolaou, Esq. work together to help clients throughout Central Florida.
-We will make your name change simple and stress-free, working with you throughout the entire process.
-Please give us a call to find out how we can help you change your legal name.
+We will make the name change process simple and stress-free, working with you throughout the entire process.
+Please give us a call to find out how we can work as your name change attorney.

 Things You Should Know

 First, you can change any part of your name.
 Whether you want to change your first name, your last name or both, you can change any part of your name to anything you choose.

 Second, while the choice of what to call yourself is yours, you must follow a formal legal process if you want your legal name to change.
 This change will affect all of your legal and government documents.
 As a result, your driver’s license, passport, tax forms and many others will reflect the new name.
 The legal process can be more complicated than you might imagine and it is important to do it correctly so you can ensure the government recognizes your new official identity.